 The physicians and staff at Manhattan Endoscopy know this is a stressful time and want individuals to understand their risk of exposure to COVID-19 (coronavirus) while visiting our facility.
-Since we are a free-standing facility, your risk of exposure is very low compared to the exposure in a hospital or emergence facility and we are taking the necessary steps to assess each visitor’s health status.
+Since we are a free-standing facility, your risk of exposure is very low compared to the exposure in a hospital or emergency facility and we are taking the necessary steps to assess each visitor’s health status.
 However, MEC recommends the following steps below to minimize your general exposure risk:

 Here are some additional resources to help you stay informed on COVID-19.

 Prior to the date of your procedure, your physician will be in touch to discuss the procedure and answer any questions you may have.
-To create the safest environment possible, all patients will be required to get COVID-19 PCR testing within 5 days of their procedure (the designated testing locations will have weekend hours, and an in-home testing service is available as well).
+To create the safest environment possible, all patients who are not vaccinated will be required to get COVID-19 PCR testing within 5 days of their procedure (the designated testing locations will have weekend hours, and an in-home testing service is available as well).
 Your doctor will send you detailed instructions about this pre-procedure testing.
 A member of our nursing staff will call to obtain information regarding your medical history, medications you are currently taking and to review your bowel preparation instructions.
 Only patients will be admitted to the facility.
 You will need to have someone pick you up after the procedure.
 Please be prepared to provide the name and cell phone of your escort to the nurse during your pre-procedure interview.
 Our staff will keep your escort informed of your progress and bring you to the building lobby (on the first floor) to meet with your escort after you are discharged.